itsPeetah/twitch-eventsub-relay/README.md

 ## AI use disclaimer

-Some agentic AI tools (namely Cursor) was used to write the code for this repository, under strict vigilance and reviews by me.
+Some agentic AI tools (namely Cursor) were used to write the code for this repository, under strict vigilance and reviews by me.
 I am not a fan of using these tools but, as a professional software engineer, I also want to make sure I _can_ use them in case it becomes a requisite for my job and so I took on this project as a training opportunity.

 Before taking on this task I was convinced that these tools are not in a place where they can replace someone who knows what they're doing.
 As of writing this, I am even more convinced of this.
 While the code is for sure not perfect, getting it to a place where it's not a complete spaghetti cluster fuck took a lot of intent on my end and some strong steering of the slop machine.

+While the code itself, as it exists right now, took a relatively short amount of time to generate+type, it is also true that I've also taken on this problem – making a twitch api client – a thousand times with python, nodejs and go, so I knew what I was doing/what I wanted to do different.